Google’s secretive ATAP lab is imagining the future of smart devices

 Jacquard remains a boutique technology.
 But even though Google is typically most enthusiastic about ideas with the potential to become everyday necessities for massive quantities of people, Kaufman says that there’s value in getting Jacquard out there in its current form.
 Slide decks and prototypes can only tell you so much about how real people will react to products they’ve bought.

-“What we do is we ship, we actually go all the way to shipping, but in low quantities,” he says.
+“What we do is we actually go all the way to shipping, but in low quantities,” he says.
 “Because when you ship a product, you can start to really mitigate risks.”
 One example: In an interview, a bike courier who bought the Jacquard-enabled Levi’s Commuter Trucker Jacket said that she found its turn-by-turn navigation directions to be a tad annoying.
 Commuters, after all, generally know where they’re going.
 Google reworked the product based on her input, and learned a lesson that might help Jacquard along its way to broader impact.

 Shrinking radar down to size